Phakomatosis: Sturge–Weber Syndrome

 Sturge-Weber syndrome occurs in approximately 1 in 20,000-50,000 live births and is caused by a somatic activating mutation in GNAQ.
 Normally, GNAQ is involved in cell growth signal transmission.
 It is classically characterized by a facial port-wine stain in the ophthalmic division of the trigeminal nerve, glaucoma and leptomeningeal angioma.
 However, the clinical presentation can vary significantly depending on the timing of the somatic mutation ranging from an isolated port-wine stain to complete Sturge-Weber syndrome.

 The characteristic port-wine stain, also called nevus flammeus, is caused by a capillary or venular malformation.
 It is present from birth while the extent and size of it is associated with the risk of leptomeningeal and ophthalmologic involvement.
 The greatest risk is associated with port-wine stains that appear to involve the entire V1 distribution followed by partial V1 involvement.
-There is ontroversy as to whether or not the distribution of port-wine stains truly follows trigeminal nerve branches per se.
+There is controversy as to whether or not the distribution of port-wine stains truly follows trigeminal nerve branches per se.
 Port-wine stains are most often unilateral but can be bilateral.
 Typically, brain and eye involvement occur on the same side as the port-wine stain.
 Over time, port-wine stains can develop soft tissue or bone hypertrophy, proliferative nodules, and progressive ectasia which can lead to significant disfigurement.

-The two most common ocular manifestations include glaucoma and choroidal hemagioma.
+The two most common ocular manifestations include glaucoma and choroidal hemangioma.
 Glaucoma is estimated to occur in 30-70% with a bimodal peak occurring at the time of birth in 60% and between childhood and adolescence in 40%.
 The most frequent form of glaucoma is open-angle however closed-angle glaucoma may also occur.
 Congenital onset glaucoma is associated with other changes of the eye including megalocornea and buphthalmos.
 The choroidal hemangioma occurs in 40-50% of patients.
-They are usually asymptomatic but they may become thickened overtime and may be associated with an increased risk for glaucoma.
+They are usually asymptomatic but they may become thickened over time and may be associated with an increased risk for glaucoma.

 Seizures typically develop within the first two years of life and occur in 75-100% of patients.
 Onset of seizures occur in 95% by the age of 5 years.
 Status epilepticus occurs in approximately 50% of patients.
 Approximately 25% of patients develop drug-resistant epilepsy.
 In these cases, surgery may be pursued with the two main approaches being lesionectomy and hemispherectomy.

 Neurological impairment can accrue gradually over time and may occur in the context of stroke-like episodes which may be triggered by seizures or head injuries.
 Intellectual disability occurs in approximately one-half of patients.
 In addition, patients with Sturge-Weber syndrome have an increased prevalence of depression, endocrinological abnormalities, headaches with migraine-like features, ADHD and behavioral problems.
 Cortically mediated visual field defects and hemiparesis occur in approximately one-third and one-half of patients, respectively.